Leo Pacheco

 Leo Pacheco is an American educator and politician who served in the Texas House of Representatives from January 8, 2019, to August 19, 2021, representing the 118th district.

+In 2025, Pacheco joined the Republican Party.

 Early life and education

 Pacheco's family is descended from the settlers who founded the original San Antonio mission from the Canary Islands.
 He was raised on San Antonio's South Side.
 Pacheco graduated from Harlandale High School in 1976.
-Pacheco became the first member of his family to graduate from college; he earned an associate's degree at San Antonio College, a Bachelor of Business Management at Texas A&M University–San Antonio, and a Master of Public Administration at the University of Texas at San Antonio (UTSA).
+Pacheco became the first member of his family to graduate from college; he earned an associate degree at San Antonio College, a Bachelor of Business Management at Texas A&M University–San Antonio, and a Master of Public Administration at the University of Texas at San Antonio (UTSA).
 He worked his way through school, including as a bus driver for VIA Metropolitan Transit.

 Career

 Pacheco was the chair of the Bexar County Democratic Party for four years in the 1990s.
 He worked as a human resource specialist for Palo Alto College and taught as an adjunct professor at UTSA and San Antonio College.